prajwalmali/crypto/README.md

 # Introduction

-* This program will encrypt-decrypt your files and even directories packed with password generator and colourful UI.
+* This program will encrypt-decrypt your files and directories.

+* It has a built-in password generator and featured with Colourful UI.

-* It is based on AES (Advanced Encryption Standard) Algorithm Symmetric Cryptography.
+* It is based on **AES** (*Advanced Encryption Standard*) Algorithm Symmetric Cryptography.

 * ### FEEL FREE TO ADD FEATURES TO THIS PROGRAM.